 Organizing a picnic with Neapolitan friends is never easy.
-Each one of the participants makes sure he brings only the best of the best of the leftovers from the Easter Lunch: he has to show that his mom, or himself, cooks better than any other in the group.
+Each one of the participants make sure he brings only the best of the leftovers from the Easter Lunch: he has to show that his mom, or himself, cooks better than any other in the group.